IF I’M READY TO LEASE, WHAT’S NEXT?

 WHAT ABOUT NORMAL WEAR?

-Under Nevada law, tenants are responsible for “damage” to the property, where the owner is responsible for costs associated with “normal wear.”
+Under Alberta law, tenants are responsible for “damage” to the property, where the owner is responsible for costs associated with “normal wear.”